ipa320/seneka_deployment_unit/README.md

 It may occure that the robot gets stuck but the actions assume the robot to be in home pose.
-THIS IS IMPORTANT!
+DONT try to start from home state when the arm position  are NOT in home state.

-**First option:** Direct it manually near home pose and restart.\s\s **Better option:** Use the predefined states to go back to home pose automatically!
+**First option:** Direct it manually near home pose and restart.
+**Better option:** Use the predefined states to go back to home pose automatically!

 Use **roslaunch seneka\_pnp seneka\_pnp.launch start\_state:="STATENAME"** to launch pnp process in a specific state.